-Over the past 25 years, the Pediatric Liver Center in the Division of Gastroenterology and Nutrition at the Johns Hopkins Children’s Center treated more than 1,000 young patients with a variety of acute and chronic liver diseases, including biliary atresia.
-Severe liver disease is often life-threatening and may necessitate liver transplantation, which can be both life-saving and problematic.
+The Pediatric Liver Center in the Division of Gastroenterology, Hepatology and Nutrition at the Johns Hopkins Children’s Center has treated more than 1,000 young patients with a variety of acute and chronic liver diseases, including biliary atresia.
+Severe liver disease is often life threatening and may necessitate liver transplantation, which can be both life-saving and problematic.
 By offering a comprehensive approach to the diagnosis and management of pediatric liver disease, the physicians at the Pediatric Liver Center have two major research goals: preventing the need for transplant by developing treatments for hepatitis and biliary atresia; and maximizing the success of transplants for liver failure of all causes.
 The team at the Pediatric Liver Center is committed to helping children suffering from liver disease, along with their families, lead better lives.

 July 2015: Small Study Affirms Accuracy of Free Mobile App that Screens for Liver Disease in Newborns

 October 2014: Poop Color Screening Could Prevent Deaths, Avert Liver Transplants and Lower Treatment Costs in Babies with Rare Liver Disease

 April 2014: The Color of Poop: Stool Guide, Mobile App to Speed up Diagnoses of Life-Threatening Liver Condition in Newborns